 Many economics majors go on to graduate school for advanced study include economics itself, as well as in law, business and public affairs.

-Campus resources to explore opportunities include The Center for Career Development (E Building, Living/Learning Center, 656-3450).
+Campus resources to explore include The Career Center (Davis Center, 656-3450).
 The Center has a library of brochures, catalogs and guides to graduate programs, and offer advice on how to apply.
 Be sure to familiarize yourself with deadlines and procedures at the graduate schools you are interested in.

 The application process